Fall 2023 – The functions of Spleen and Signs of Deficiency

 This process happens at the same time as the Spleen transforms, transports, and distributes food Essences and Qi.
 They have an impact on each other.
 An imbalance in one will influence the other.
 If the Spleen’s transforming function is poor, the Body Fluids can congeal to create Phlegm or cause edema.
 Therefore, whenever the body has Dampness or Phlegm, the Spleen may be one of the causes.

-The Spleen Qi has the tendency to ascend (Stomach descends).
-Not only it transports Grain Qi up to the Lungs, but it also raises and holds the Organs in their places.
+The Spleen Qi tends to ascend (Stomach descends).
+Not only does it transport Grain Qi up to the Lungs, but it also raises and holds the Organs in their places.
 If Spleen Qi is Deficient, chronic diarrhea can happen, together with prolapse of different Organs such as the Bladder, Uterus, and Anus.

 If the Spleen is in excessive Dampness, it stagnates the ascending quality of energy (we call Clear Yang Qi) and it can lead to fuzzy thinking and heaviness of the head.